MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 > - **Don't enable advanced logging if you don't need it.** Azure Firewall provides some advanced logging capabilities that can incur significant costs to keep active.
 Instead, you can use these capabilities for troubleshooting purposes only and for limited amounts of time.
 Disable capabilities when you don't need them.
 For example, [top flows and flow trace logs](/azure/firewall/monitor-firewall-reference#top-flows) are expensive and can cause excessive CPU and storage usage on the Azure Firewall infrastructure.

 #### Recommendations

-Explore the following table of recommendations to optimize your Azure Firewall configuration for performance efficiency.

 | Recommendation | Benefit |
 |--------|----|